milbrandt/format/README.md

   dotnet-format [options]

 Options:
+  -h, /h, --help, -?, /?
+Prints out a short help for the command.
   -w, --workspace           The solution or project file to operate on.
 If a file is not specified, the command will search
                             the current directory for one.
   -v, --verbosity           Set the verbosity level.
 Allowed values are q[uiet], m[inimal], n[ormal], d[etailed], and
                             diag[nostic]
   --dry-run                 Format files, but do not save changes to disk.
   --check                   Terminates with a non-zero exit code if any files were formatted.
   --files                   A comma separated list of relative file paths to format.
 All files are formatted if empty.
   --version                 Display version information
 ```

 Add `format` after `dotnet` and before the command arguments that you want to run: